 The town (Bethlehem) that Segment 9 runs through operates a Municipal Separate Storm Sewers Systems (MS4), and therefore requires an MS4 permit to implement measures to reduce pollution in stormwater runoff.
 Coordination with the town is on-going and the project SWPPP has been submitted and is under review.
+The Town provided comments and the Certificate Holders held a meeting to discuss said comments.
+A response letter and additional documents have been provided to supplement the Town's review and sign off.
 The Certificate Holders will obtain the necessary permit in this municipality and the NOI, along with MS4 acceptance form, will be submitted to DEC prior to construction.